bevyengine/rfcs/rfcs/45-stageless.md

   - Deal with the fact that archetypes can now change in between systems.
     - Defer tasks borrowing a system until just before that system runs (so we can update archetype component access).
       - Funnel `&Scope` into spawned tasks so a task can spawn other tasks. ([bevyengine/bevy#4466](https://github.com/bevyengine/bevy/pull/4466))
-      - **Alternative**: Keep spawning tasks upfront but use channels to send systems into them and back.
+      - **Alternative**: Keep spawning tasks upfront but use channels to send systems into them and back (or cancel if skipped).
     - **Alternative**: Iterate the topsorted list of systems and use e.g. [`partition_point`](https://doc.rust-lang.org/std/primitive.slice.html#method.partition_point) to identify and execute slices of parallel systems.
 - Introduce conditions.
   - Define a trait and blanket implement it for compatible functions.